remix-run/react-router/docs/guides/ssr.md

 <docs-info>We are using CJS modules in these examples for simplicity on the server but generally you'll use ESM modules and leverage a bundler such as `esbuild`, `vite`, or `webpack`.</docs-info>

 With our routes defined, we can create a handler in our express server and load data for the routes using `createStaticHandler()`.
-Remember that the primary goal ofa data router is decoupling the data fetching from rendering, so you'll see that when server-rendering with a data router we have distinct steps for fetching and rendering.
+Remember that the primary goal of a data router is decoupling the data fetching from rendering, so you'll see that when server-rendering with a data router we have distinct steps for fetching and rendering.

 ```js filename=server.jsx lines=[2-4,11,14-15]
 const express = require("express");